 Kickboxing is a great exercise for everyone, no matter what your fitness level is.
 During class, you will learn fun cardio moves that tone the legs, abs, and upper-body.
 It's a great way to release stress and learn self-defense moves at the same time.

 Yoga is excellent for health.
 It combines stretching, muscle toning, and breathing.
-Popular poses include the downward dog and the triangle.
 Yoga relaxes the body and helps you feel less stressed.
-You can try a yoga video or take a class.
+You don't need fancy equipment in order to try yoga poses and breathing techniques.
+You can watch a yoga video or take a class.

-Yoga balls, also know as stability or exercise balls, are a great way to add variety to your muscle conditioning routine.
+Yoga balls, also known as stability or exercise balls, are a great way to add variety to your muscle conditioning routine.
 A yoga ball can be used to support your back when you are doing abdominal exercises.
 You can also sit on the ball, using it like a chair, when you are doing upper body (arms and back) exercises with weights.
 When doing muscle exercises for the upper body, the yoga ball keeps your core muscles (middle body) working hard.
 You can even use the yoga ball for different stretches for your back and abs.
 Make sure you receive proper instruction on your form from a fitness instructor or coach before trying the yoga ball.
-Yoga balls are fun and effective.

 Here are some ideas to start with: